DoktorBog/Bswap/README.md

 2. Run `./gradlew build` to fetch dependencies.
 The build uses Gradle's **configuration cache** and **parallel execution** to speed things up.
 3. Launch the backend with `./gradlew server:run`
-4. Open the browser UI via `./gradlew :composeApp:wasmJsBrowserProductionRun`
+4. To open the Compose UI in a browser, set `enableWasm=true` in `gradle.properties` and run `./gradlew :composeApp:wasmJsBrowserProductionRun`
 5. To run Android unit tests, set the `ANDROID_HOME` environment variable or create a `local.properties` file with `sdk.dir=<path-to-sdk>`.